tkrausjr/tanzu-validator/README.md

 # tanzu-validator
-tz-validate can be run to quickly validate a vSphere with Tanzu environment is ready and healthy.
+tz-validate.py can be run to quickly validate a vSphere with Tanzu environment is ready and healthy.

 ## Use Cases
 - New deployment of a site - Validate Tanzu environment is ready to go.